-Attn: Silva Mardrussian One Gateway Plaza Mail Stop 99-9-2 Los Angeles, CA 90012
+Attn: Michel'le Davis One Gateway Plaza Mail Stop 99-11-1 Los Angeles, CA 90012 Davismi@metro.net

 I certify that I have reviewed the Project Eligibility Guidelines and that the information submitted in this application is true and correct and in accordance with the Guidelines.
 If awarded a grant from Metro, I agree that I will adhere to the information and documentation as contained in this grant application.